*This post may contain affiliate links. Please read the full disclosure here.

 How does a VA find clients?

-We cover more than a half dozen prospecting methods in 30 Days or Less to Virtual Assistant Success, but a few of our favorites are:
+We cover more than a half dozen prospecting methods in our training Fully Booked VA, but a few of our favorites are:

 - Using social media